 Photo Editing in Lightroom – How to

-As I already stated, it is not an advanced software similar to Photoshop.
+As I stated, it is not an advanced software similar to Photoshop.
 But it has all the necessary options to make your image gorgeous.

 Let’s have a look at a few Photo editing features of Lightroom.